Sotho language: Derived languages

 Sesotho is one of the many languages from which tsotsitaals are derived.
 Tsotsitaal is not a proper language, as it is primarily a unique vocabulary and a set of idioms but used with the grammar and inflexion rules of another language (usually Sesotho or Zulu).
 It is a part of the youth culture in most Southern Gauteng townships and is the primary language used in Kwaito music.

 Phonology

 The sound system of Sesotho is unusual in many respects.
 It has ejective consonants, click consonants, a uvular trill, a relatively large number of affricate consonants, no prenasalised consonants, and a rare form of vowel-height (alternatively, advanced tongue root) harmony.
 In total, the language contains some 39 consonantal (Note: 75 if you include the labialized consonants.) and 9 vowel phonemes.

-It also has a large number of complex sound transformations which often change the phones of words due to the influence of other (sometimes invisible) sounds.
+It also has a large number of complex sound transformations which often change the phones of words due to the influence of other (sometimes elided) sounds.